OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 After the access key has been created, save the `Secret Key` as you will only be shown the value *once*.
 The `Access Key` and `Secret Key` combination is used to authenticate with AWS.

 :::hint
 It is possible to use AWS IAM Roles for both TeamCity and Octopus Deploy for everything except the Octopus Deploy external feed to ECR.
-This post uses the access key/secret key method for simplicity and the ECR external feed.
+For this reason, this post uses the access key/secret key method.
 :::

 ### Retrieve the AWS ECR registry information